 5. Get a divan bed

 When you take your pick from our extensive selection of divan beds, you know you won’t have to compromise on comfort either.
-The can all come fitted with drawers for your convenience.
+They can all come fitted with drawers for your convenience.
+We can also make custom-size divan bases, for those who need to fit their divan base into small or awkward spaces.